-10 Under-the-Radar Spots to Visit in Mexico Right Now
+10 Under the Radar Spots to Visit in Mexico RN

 Tulum.
 Cabo.
 Mexico City.
 We get it — all those spots are incredible, but what if you want to head to Mexico and explore some undiscovered spots?
 We've got you covered with 10 of our favorite under-the-radar destinations.

 Photo By: Ignativss

 Photo By: jmorse2000

 Photo By: posztos

 If you're really looking to get away from it all (and can't stand crowds and overrun hotels), then you need to check out Isla Holbox.
 Located within Mexico's largest ecological reserve, Yum Balam, you can hop in a water taxi to tour the island and see wildlife.
 Rent a bike (or a golf cart!), and cruise around the 26-mile-long, one-mile-wide island.
 Kitesurfing is a fun, local activity, and you can take a lesson if you want to learn how to do it like a pro.
 The sunsets on the island are not to be missed, especially from the Zomay Beach Bar.
 The locals love this bar because it's right on the beach and has lots of spots to relax and enjoy nature at its best.

 CLOSEST AIRPORT: Cancun International Airport (CUN)